 The Japanese term 'mono no aware' translates literally to the pathos of things — a term coined by 18th-century scholar Motoori Norinaga.
 He used this expression to encapsulate the spirit of Japanese literature that would eventually form parts of their cultural traditions.
 Contrary to Western tendencies toward engineered happiness, power and control — based loosely on classical Greek ideals — parts of Japanese culture often valued a "deep feeling", "sensitivity", or "awareness" to the measures in life and its fleeting beauty.
 Rather than a sense of permanence, it was in the transience of things that one found notions of the sublime.
 The wilted colour of Sōla flowers, the patina of Cor-ten Steel, the passing ring of the Gion Shōja bells added character and beauty to a transient and changing life.
 The mindful awareness of time and place presents viewers with the latent, buried emotions in reality.
-From the calls of birds to the ripple of streams, being present to these observations formed a practice of self-cultivation that was often considered the key to 'ways of living'.
+From the calls of birds to the ripple of streams, being present to these observations formed a practice of self-cultivation that was often offered a key to 'ways of living'.

 Mono no aware explores beauty as both a ubiquitous and singular experience, or a state of being that passes both internally and externally.
 Instead of harbouring feelings of cynicism and control over one's realities, being aware of its transitory existence is, for parts of Japanese history, a call to the spirit of a moment.
 It is a patient, nuanced appreciation of the passing phenomena in our emotions, truths, and realities.
 The term is one of the most beautiful and sweeping concepts that illustrate the presence of being — of wakeful seeing.